ThePeregris/BannionCompany/README.md

 | `/BTank`  | Core     | Aggro & Mitigation
 | `/BSurv`  | Core     | Panic Mitigation
 | `/BOpty`  | Core     | Gap Closer & Combo

-# 9. STABILITY NOTES
-* **Cross-Spec Resilience:** The engine now checks `If Spell A exists, cast A, else cast B`.
-A Fury warrior can use `/BArms` and it will correctly use Bloodthirst instead of failing on Mortal Strike.
-* **Dependency Free:** The addon runs purely on the WoW API. `ItemRack` and `UnitXP` are treated as optional enhancements, not requirements.

 =========================================================================
 Bannion Company - Precision is not an option, it's a requirement.